tIsGoud/Doorbell-via-Wemos/README.md

 # Doorbell via Wemos

 Doorbell project to determine if the doorbell was pressed.

 Version 1 was presented at the DomoticaGrunn Meetup #2.
 Slides can be found on [SpeakerDeck](https://speakerdeck.com/domoticagrunn/domoticagrunn-meetup-number-2).
+Version 2 is the [optocoupler based version](https://github.com/tIsGoud/Doorbell-via-Wemos-and-optocoupler) of this project.

 It all started with the question "How to determine someone pressed the doorbell without interfering with the existing doorbell installation?".